Women at NASA

-Throughout the 1930s to the present, more women joined the NASA teams not only at Langley Memorial, but at the Jet Propulsion Laboratory, the Glenn Research Center, and other numerous NASA sites throughout the United States.^{[2]} As the space program has grown, women have advanced into many roles, including astronauts.
+The role of women in and affiliated with NASA has varied over time.
+As early as 1922 women were working as physicists and in other technical positions.^{[1]} Throughout the 1930s to the present, more women joined the NASA teams not only at Langley Memorial, but at the Jet Propulsion Laboratory, the Glenn Research Center, and other numerous NASA sites throughout the United States.^{[2]} As the space program has grown, women have advanced into many roles, including astronauts.

-NASA's first six female astronaut candidates were selected in 1978 at Johnson Space Center, followed by decades of mission milestones and leadership appointments across multiple centers.
-By the 2010s women led directorates and centers, commanded missions from Mission Control, and were tapped for Artemis lunar crews.
-In 2020 NASA named its headquarters the Mary W. Jackson NASA Headquarters to honor the agency's first Black female engineer who began her career at Langley Research Center, underscoring the historical arc from "hidden figures" to modern leadership.

 History

-1920s–1940s

-Women joined NACA laboratories as professional staff in the interwar period.
-Pearl I. Young arrived at Langley in 1922 and later served as Chief Technical Editor, an early example of women in technical leadership.
+1920s

+As early as 1922 women like Pearl I. Young were working as physicists and other technical positions.
 Young was the second female physicist working for the federal government at the National Advisory Committee for Aeronautics (NACA), at Langley Memorial Aeronautical Laboratory building 1202 in Langley, Virginia.
-During World War II and the early Cold War, Langley and other sites hired large cohorts of women mathematicians as "computers".

-Many, including Dorothy Vaughan, Mary W. Jackson, Katherine Johnson, and Christine Darden, advanced into engineering and programming during NASA's transition to electronic computation and the Space Age.